 Digital products are programming code-based assets that deliver a particular interactive value proposition to the final user.
 These encompass a variety of applications, including web, mobile, desktop-as-a-service, digital dashboards, controller apps, and more.

 Digital goods are intangible items that exist in digital form and are void of any user-interactive components.
 Some of the digital goods may be implemented in physical form as well.
-Examples are electronic books, ringtones, wallpapers, video tutorials, mockup images, and so on.
+Examples are electronic books, ringtones, wallpapers, video making tutorials, mockup images, and so on.

 Main requirements to a digital product